From textile waste to building materials

 From textile to raw material

-The sorted textiles are turned into a new raw material through shredding and granulation.
+The sorted textiles are converted into a new raw material through shredding and granulation.

 Here, textile fibres are combined with plastic fractions to create a stable composite material with consistent properties.

-This is the core of Retextil’s approach to cross-cycling:
+This is at the core of Retextil’s approach to cross-cycling:

 05.